Blog

 Here’s how to apply the SMART goal framework to your coworking business plan.

-• Management Objective: Hire a part time community manager in the first 60 days of opening
+Management Objective: Hire a part time community manager in the first 60 days of opening

 Measurable goals can help move your business forward and ensure you’re staying on track to achieve them.

-Plan for success with your coworking business
+Plan for success in your coworking business

 At the end of the day, a plan will only get you so far.
 Focus on executing on the plan and remaining flexible in order to ensure you’re giving yourself the greatest opportunity to succeed.